 -

-To make a chocolate terrine, melt dark chocolate cut into pieces in a bain-marie/water bath, occasionally stirring with a rubber spatula, and let it slightly cool.
+To make the chocolate terrine, melt dark chocolate cut into pieces in a bain-marie/water bath, occasionally stirring with a rubber spatula, and let it slightly cool.
 Soak gelatin sheets in cold water for 5 to 10 minutes.
 Break the meringues into small pieces.

 - Separate egg whites from the yolks.
 Beat egg yolks with granulated sugar until the mixture whitens.
-Whisk egg whites in the bowl of a stand mixer fitted with the whisk attachment or with the use of an electric mixer until firm
+Whisk egg whites in the bowl of a stand mixer fitted with the whisk attachment or with the use of an electric mixer until firm.

 -

-Bring whipping cream to a boil.
+Bring heavy cream to a boil.
 Remove a saucepan from the heat, add the drained gelatin, and mix.
 Pour this mixture over the melted chocolate and combine with a rubber spatula.
 Add pieces of broken meringues and gently mix.

 -